kubernetes/website/content/en/docs/contribute/suggesting-improvements.md

 - If the new issue relates to another issue or pull request, refer to it either by its full URL or by the issue or pull request number prefixed with a `#` character.
 For example, `Introduced by #987654`.
-- Follow the [Code of Conduct](/community/code-of-conduct/) – be respectful and avoid venting.
-For example, "The docs about X suck" is not helpful or polite feedback.
+- Follow the [Code of Conduct](/community/code-of-conduct/).
+Respect your fellow contributors.
+For example, "The docs are terrible" is not helpful or polite feedback.

 {{% /capture %}}